The holiday season is near, joy is in the air. The most wonderful time of the year calls for Top 5 Christmas movies of all time, let’s begin.

 2) Home Alone (1990)

-Instant Classic never gets old.
+The Instant Classic never gets old.
 Such a quotable and unforgettable film here.
 The characters have aged so well in today’s society, so much love for this movie.
 Puts you right in the Christmas Spirit.

-The story begins with Kevin McCallister who happens to be one of my favorite movies characters ever, an 8-year-old boy who feels overlooked and mistreated by his large family.
+The story begins with Kevin McCallister who happens to be one of my favorite movie characters ever, an 8-year-old boy who feels overlooked and mistreated by his large family.
 After an argument with his relatives the night before they’re set to leave for a Christmas trip to Paris, Kevin wishes he could live alone.
 The next morning, his wish seemingly comes true when his family accidentally leaves him behind as they board their flight.

-As Kevin wakes up next morning, he is so excited his wish came true, but quickly learns that two burglars, Harry (Joe Pesci) and Marv (Daniel Stern), have targeted his house for a robbery.
+As Kevin wakes up the next morning, he is so excited his wish has come true, but quickly learns that two burglars, Harry (Joe Pesci) and Marv (Daniel Stern), have targeted his house for a robbery.
 Realizing that they plan to break in, Kevin decides to defend his home using a series of inventive and increasingly elaborate traps.
 Along the way, he learns the importance of family, love, and the holiday spirit, all while fending off the bumbling burglars.

-My favorite aspect of this movie aside from the Christmas vibe, is the slapstick genre, from the Villains, who make it a hilarious watch each and every time, they have so much on-screen chemistry and feed off each other.
+My favorite aspect of this movie aside from the Christmas vibe, is the slapstick genre, from the Villains, who make it a hilarious to watch each and every time, they have so much on-screen chemistry and feed off each other.

 While Home Alone could have easily been a one-off, low-budget holiday comedy, its mix of slapstick humor, memorable characters, and heartwarming themes helped it become a Christmas staple.
 It’s the kind of movie that resonates with kids and adults alike, thanks to the combination of clever humor, emotional beats, and a relatable story about growing up and learning to appreciate what you have.